bignerdranch/why_elixir/README.md

 # Why Elixir and Phoenix?

-(Meant to aid discussion among BNR devs and to help us communicate with the sales dept.)

-Ruby and Rails is BNR's standard back end technology.
+Suppose Ruby on Rails is your standard back end technology.
-Why might we choose the Elixir language and/or the Phoenix framework instead?
+Why might one choose the Elixir language and/or the Phoenix framework instead?

 One reason is that the software industry is moving to functional, concurrency-friendly languages.
-BNR needs to be competent with languages like this, and Elixir has some unique properties that make it great for the web and flexible for other use cases.
+You need to be competent with languages like this, and Elixir has some unique properties that make it great for the web and flexible for other use cases.

 ## Pros